zsoltherpai/feather/README.md

 }
 ```
 ######Field injection######
 Feather supports Constructor injection only when it assembles the dependency graph.
-However it does inject fields when triggered manually.
-The reason for this is to facilitate @Inject in unit tests:
+However injecting fields when triggered on a target object non-transitively - to facilitate testing (eg. junit tests)
 ```java
 public class AUnitTest {
     @Inject